Coconuts have become increasingly popular in recent years and so have healthy coconut products.

 You might know regular water kefir, but you can also use coconut water instead of regular water to increase the nutritional benefits and taste.

-There is also coconut milk kefir, which you can read more about further down in this article.
+Coconut milk kefir is another healthy fermented beverage, which you can read more about further down in this article.